cwchentw/shlibs/README.md

 # shlibs

-Small but handy aliases and functions for sh-compatible shells.
+Tiny but Handy Aliases and Functions for Bourne Shells.

 ## Warning